Logiqx/gps-details/docs/devices/garmin/fonts/README.md

 #### 260 x 260

-There are 3 watches with 260x260 resolution, but the fenix 7 is the odd one out in terms of font and layout.
+There are 3 watches in my collection with 260x260 resolution, but the fenix 7 is the odd one out in terms of font and layout.

 | Model          | Resolution | Font                                           |
 | -------------- | ---------- | ---------------------------------------------- |